Seeing without Pixels: Perception from Camera Trajectories: Results

 \section{Results}

 We structure our findings as a series of questions, exploring the egocentric (Sec.~\ref{sec:exp_results_ego}) and exocentric (Sec.~\ref{sec:exp_results_exo}) domains, followed by further analysis (Sec.~\ref{sec:exp_results_analysis}).
-Fig.~\ref{fig:results_overview} (a) provides a high-level results overview, comparing \ours~against base methods / models across 10 downstream tasks, and highlighting its consistent performance gains that we will detail throughout this section.
+Fig.~\ref{fig:results_overview} (a) provides a high-level results overview, comparing \ours~against base methods / models across 10 downstream tasks \CR{encompassing diverse activities types}, and highlighting its consistent gains that we will detail throughout this section.